Books of Kings: Elijah at Horeb (19:1–21)

+The Aramean wars (20:1–43)

 Ben-Hadad II, the new king of Aram, raises an army and sends messengers demanding all Ahab's gold and silver, and the best of his wives and children.
-While agreeing to this demand, after consulting his advisors he decides not to accept a follow up demand of all this in addition to anything else of value in his palace or his officials' houses.
+While agreeing to this demand, after consulting his advisors he decides not to accept a follow-up demand requesting anything else of value in his palace or his officials' houses.
 In response to this situation, Ben-Hadad attacks Samaria.
 At this point, Ahab receives a prophecy that his junior officers will defeat Ben-Hadad if Ahab starts the battle.
 Ben-Hadad tells his men to take the advancing troops alive, but each junior officer kills his Aramean equivalent.

 The Arameans, including Ben-Hadad, begin a retreat, but Ahab's army inflicts heavy losses.
 The prophet who brought the first prophecy tells Ahab to improve his defences, since the Arameans will attack again.
 Ben-Hadad's advisors reason that the reason they lost was because God lives in the hills, leading them to attack Aphek, a city on the plains, the following spring.
 In response to this, God agrees to give the Israelites another victory to demonstrate his omnipresence.
 After a disastrous first day, Ben-Hadad sends messengers to Ahab, begging him to spare him.
 Ahab sends for Ben-Hadad, who offers to return the land his father took from Israel.
 The two kings sign a treaty and Ben-Hadad leaves.

 After failing to get another prophet to strike him with his weapon, resulting in that prophet's death by lion, a prophet manages to get someone else to do it and appears before Ahab, telling him a parable about how his failing to guard a man in battle means he now must pay a talent.
-When he removes his headband, and Ahab sees he is a prophet, he tells Ahab that he will die because he spared Ben-Hadad, who God had told him to kill, and that therefore Ahab will die.
-Ahab angrily returns home.
+When he removes his headband, and Ahab sees he is a prophet, he tells Ahab that he will die because he spared Ben-Hadad, who God had told him to kill.

+Naboth's vineyard (21:1–28)

-Some time later, Ahab attempts to buy a vineyard belonging to Naboth the Jezreelite to use as a vegetable garden.
+Some time later, Ahab attempts to buy a vineyard belonging to Naboth the Jezreelite.
 When Naboth will not sell it to him on account of it being his inheritance, Ahab sulks and refuses to eat.
-Jezebel solves the problem by proclaiming a day of fasting, upon which two false witnesses put up to it by Jezebel accuse Naboth of cursing God and the king, resulting in him being stoned to death, allowing Ahab to take possession of the vineyard.
-In response to this, God tells Elijah to confront Ahab with the reality of this and inform him that he will die in the vineyard and that his descendants and Jezebel will be wiped out.
+Jezebel proclaims a day of fasting, upon which two false witnesses accuse Naboth of cursing God and the king.
+He is stoned to death, allowing Ahab to take possession of the vineyard.
+In response, God tells Elijah to confront Ahab and inform him that he will die in the vineyard and that his descendants and Jezebel will be wiped out.
 This has marked the peak of Ahab's evilness, and indeed the evilness of any king of Israel.
 Ahab repents, so God allows the disaster Elijah prophesied to come during the reign of his son instead.